Herberton, Queensland: Education

-Mount St Bernard College is a Catholic secondary (7-12) school for boys and girls at 15 Broadway Street (17.3793°S 145.3826°E).
+Mount St Bernard College is a Catholic secondary (7–12) school for boys and girls at 15 Broadway Street (17.3793°S 145.3826°E).
 In 2017, the school had an enrolment of 191 students with 34 teachers (32 full-time equivalent) and 31 non-teaching staff (26 full-time equivalent).

-For government secondary education to Year 12, the nearest school is Atherton State High School in Atherton to the north-east.
+For secondary education to Year 12, the nearest government school is Atherton State High School in Atherton to the north-east.

 Notable people

 Notable people associated with Herberton include: